Participation of women in the Olympics: 1994–2002

-At the 1994 Winter Olympics in Lillehammer, the aerials discipline of freestyle skiing officially debuted.
+At the 1994 Winter Olympics in Lillehammer, the aerials event in freestyle skiing officially debuted.
 Lina Cheryazova of Uzbekistan won the gold medal, which is to date her nation's sole medal at an Olympic Winter Games.

 Sweden playing the United States in ice hockey at the 2002 Winter Olympics in Salt Lake City.

-The promotion of women became a key mission of the International Olympic Committee (IOC) and is enshrined in the Olympic Charter.
+The promotion of women became a key mission of the International Olympic Committee (IOC) and was enshrined in the Olympic Charter.
 By the 1996 Atlanta Olympics, this commitment was evident as the proportion of female participants had increased to 26%.
-The 1996 Olympics in Atlanta represented a watershed moment for Women's soccer and softball, marking its official debut as an Olympic sport.
+The 1996 Olympics in Atlanta represented a watershed moment for women's football and for softball, marking its official debut as an Olympic sport.
 The United States women's national soccer team clinched a historic gold medal in a thrilling final against China.
-This victory was not only the team's first-ever Olympic gold in women's soccer but also a triumph achieved on home soil in Atlanta.
-The impact of this victory was profound, helping to catapult women's soccer into the spotlight both in the United States and globally.
-The team's achievement resonated widely, earning them the nickname "The Women's Games" for their standout performance in the inaugural women's soccer tournament at the Olympics.
-This milestone was not just a sporting achievement but also a cultural phenomenon, sparking increased interest and participation in women's soccer around the world.
-The success of the U.S. team laid a solid foundation for the growth of women's soccer on the international stage, inspiring young athletes and paving the way for further advancements in women's sports.
+This victory was not only the team's first-ever Olympic gold in women's football but also a triumph achieved on home soil in Atlanta.
+The success of the U.S. team laid a solid foundation for the growth of women's football on the international stage, inspiring young athletes and paving the way for further advancements in women's sports.

-At the 1998 Winter Olympics in Nagano, ice hockey (with the United States winning gold) and curling (with Canada winning gold) debuted for women.
-Numerous new events made their premieres at the 2000 Summer Olympics in Sydney.
-Weightlifting, modern pentathlon, taekwondo, triathlon and trampoline all debuted in Australia.
+At the 1998 Winter Olympics in Nagano, ice hockey (with the United States winning gold) and curling (with Canada winning gold) debuted for women with snowboarding also being introduced for both women and men.

+Numerous new sports and disciplines made their premieres at the 2000 Summer Olympics in Sydney.
+Women could finally compete in modern pentathlon, water polo and weightlifting, as well as in the newly introduced taekwondo, trampoline gymnastics and triathlon.

 At the 2002 Winter Olympics in Salt Lake City, women's bobsleigh made its first appearance.
 Jill Bakken and Vonetta Flowers of the USA won the two-woman competition, the sole bobsleigh event for women at the 2002 Games.